laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 Additionally, Sanger sequencing is slow (low-throughput) because the mass measuring process is time consuming.
 Sanger sequencing allowed scientists to sequence around 3000 bases per week.
-One of the main reasons this is slow is because it requires measuring the mass of many molecules, and that is a slow process.
+One of the main reasons that the procedure is slow is because it requires measuring the mass of many molecules, a costly process.
 The equipment used for Sanger sequencing is shown below

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture2/Figure7_sanger_equipment.png" width="25%">
-  <div class="figcaption">A Sanger sequencer.</div>
+  <div class="figcaption">Gel electrophoresis during Sanger sequencing.</div>
 </div>

 ### Illumina sequencing <a id='illumina'></a>